hanneskod/libmergepdf/README.md

     file_put_contents('foobar.pdf', $m->merge());

-##Notes for version 2.0
+##Changelog

+2.1.1 Now allows merging of Landscape and Portrait pages (thanks to willoller)

-As of version 2.0 FPDI must be injected when creating a new libmergepdf instance.
+2.0 As of version 2.0 FPDI must be injected when creating a new libmergepdf instance.